 In line with the SCQF Framework, modules are designed under the assumption that each credit represents an average of 10 hours of learning time.
 Thus for example, a 15-credit module comprising one quarter of a full-time student’s semester workload involves a total of 150 hours.
-Where there is no exam, this amounts to approximately 10 hours per week for 14 weeks.
+Where there is no exam and the final deadline is in week 14, this amounts to approximately 10 hours per week for 14 weeks.
 So full-time study is expected to occupy around 40 hours per week.

 The table below gives a very rough guideline as to how this time might be broken down, per week, for modules of various sizes.

 |Proportion of time||one quarter||one third||one half|